-Attendance and Participation (140 points) - The instructor will post a set of discussion questions to the Bb Discussion Board in Weeks 2-16 (except week 10).
-Students' reply to these weekly discussion questions will be counted toward the course attendance and participation grade.
-Attendance in this online class requires students to post assignments on their due dates and to participate in weekly discussions on Bb.
-Each posting is worth up to 10 points and students will lose two points for late postings.
+Attendance and Participation (130 points) - The instructor will post a set of discussion questions to the Blackboard Discussion Board in Weeks 2-15 (except week 9).
+Students' reply to these weekly discussion questions will be counted as the course attendance and participation grade.
+Attendance in this online class requires students to post assignments on their due dates and to participate in weekly discussions on Blackboard.
+Each discussion post is worth up to 10 points and students will lose two points for late postings.
+Missing two consecutive discussion posts could result in you being dropped from the course for nonattendance.
 It is advised that students take these discussion questions as an opportunity to "make sense" of statistics and post scholarly messages that are personally and professionally relevant.
 Simply restating the text will not show that you make sense of the content-you should show that you understand the content in your own words.
 In addition to the discussion posts there will be three (3) WebEx sessions.
 You are invited to join these sessions to ask questions about the course, assignments, etc. The sessions are optional and serve as virtual office hours.

 Statistical Analysis Capstone Project (100 points) - The purpose of the capstone project is to demonstrate your ability to appropriately apply statistical tests and to interpret data.
-You will design a mini research paper on the topic of your choice.
-The paper will consist of five sections: (1) introduction to topic, research problem, rationale for the study (2) overview of relevant literature to identify quantifiable variables, research questions, and hypotheses, (3) statistical procedures, (4) data analysis, findings and (4) conclusions and recommendations.
-You must use each of the following statistical procedures: (1) descriptive statistics for sample (2) t stats for a single sample, (3) t stats for independent samples t or related samples as is appropriate, and (4) Pearson t.
+Your capstone will be on the topic of your choice.
+You must use each of the following statistical tests in your capstone paper: (1) descriptive statistics for sample (2) t stats for a single sample, (3) t stats for independent samples OR t stats for related samples as is appropriate, and (4) Pearson t for a total of four statistical tests.
+Each of the aforementioned statistical tests t must include the following sections five sections: (1) introduction to topic, research problem, rationale for the study (2) overview of relevant literature to identify quantifiable variables, research questions, and hypotheses, (3) statistical procedures, (4) data analysis, findings and (4) conclusions and recommendations.
 This assignment will demonstrate your understanding of statistics and your ability to use it to design research studies.
-More details will be provided during the semester and students are advised to work on this project now, as you continue your learning journey over the semester rather than to wait until the end of the semester.
+Students are advised to begin to work on this project now, as you continue your learning journey over the semester rather than to wait until the end of the semester.

 Bonus Assignment-Data Analysis Assignment (10 points) - Statistics is used to analyze and interpret data.
 Building on the theoretical knowledge learned in the course, students will learn to analyze data using computer software.
 To complete this assignment, students will first learn to access the software through Eagle Apps (https://eagleapps.nccu.edu).
-Further instructions for earning bonus points will be posted to Bb toward the end of the term.
+Further instructions for earning bonus points will be posted to Blackboard toward the end of the term.
+This assignment is optional.